Sanction Assignments and Overview

 Community Service - Volunteer service to an on-campus department, division, faculty or staff member, or off-campus entity for a specific number of hours within a specific period of time.

-Student Conduct Disciplinary Holds - This hold will remain in effect until the student facing possible disciplinary action meets with a Student Conduct Officer regarding their possible infraction.
+Student Conduct Disciplinary Holds - This hold will remain in effect until the student facing possible disciplinary action meets with a Conduct Officer regarding their possible infraction.
 This means that he or she will not have access to their grades, transcripts, and will not have the ability to register for classes.

-Complete description of sanctions are located in the Code of Community Standards & Civility:
+Complete description of sanctions are located in the WSSU Students’ Code of Conduct.

 Grounds for Appeal

-The decision of the WSSU Student Community Standards & Civility Council may be appealed upon the following grounds:
+The decision of any council body may be appealed upon the following grounds: